R Silver

 Let’s Play (2023)

 This colorful butterfly is made from a child’s tutu I found free on a walk, and a cheap kite I bought in Chinatown LA.
 I wore the tutu around my neck as a frilly collar and affectionately dubbed it “the party collar.”
 At one party my very friend was not feeling the party spirit so I placed the party collar on her and declared that it was her time to shine.
 I only half believed it when I said it, but wouldn’t you know it did the dang thing.
 With the theme of this year’s quilt being “Let’s Play” it was time to let the transformative powers of the party collar soar.
-Party on community quilt.
+Party on Community Quilt!

 Neon Ruins (2022)